 The Breckenridge Outdoor Education Center’s adaptive ski team met Ellie on the snow to teach her how to use the special chair and pull system.
 Her hands were poised on the handle and feet tucked snugly into the front rest awaiting the first descent.
 The bundled 88-year-old looked ready to ride at any moment.

-World Champion and Olympic Freestyle skier and founder of WOL, Jeremy Bloom met the tenacious senior at the slopes to see her moves.
+World Champion and Olympic Freestyle skier and founder of WOL, Jeremy Bloom met the tenacious older adult at the slopes to see her moves.
 He was pleasantly shocked to see Ellie take on the hill with enthusiastic whoops and hollers.

 She easily did a 360 degree turn and urged for faster speed.
 The staff almost couldn’t handle her wild turns.
 No one would have guessed that less than 12 hours beforehand she was in the hospital.